kahaf-commit/kahaf-commit/README.md

 ## Related work

-- Setup guides and technical deep-dives are also published on Medium, including BloodHound CE deployment on Kali via Docker and AdaptixC2 configuration.
+- Setup guides and technical deep dives are also published on Medium, including BloodHound CE deployment on Kali via Docker and AdaptixC2 configuration.
-- Active on TryHackMe working through Active Directory and red team learning paths.
+- Active on TryHackMe, working through Active Directory and red team learning paths.

 ## Scope & Ethics